JONSASSE/432-2018/projects/project2/PRESENTATIONS.md

 Thursday 2018-05-03   | 13: Bilal Zonjy (revision to come)
 --------------------: | :-------------------------------------------------------------------------------------------
-4:35 PM to 4:55 PM  | **Predicting movements in copper indexes using changes in copper prices and other predictors**
+4:35 PM to 4:55 PM  | **Predicting movements in copper indexes using changes in copper prices**

 ## 2018-05-07 Monday (First Session)